FraxFinance/frax-standard-solidity/README.md

 Why:

 - Reduces potential bugs introduced during refactors which change order of functions
-- Reduces overhead for readers as code intention is more clear, less need to look at function definition
+- Reduces overhead for readers as code intention is more clear, eliminates need to look at function definition

 # Source File Structure